 Brean was a Cinematographer on Crystal Lake Memories, a behind-the-scenes documentary anthology about the making of the Friday the 13th films as well as a Field Producer on a short documentary about Churchill, Manitoba aka “The Polar Bear Capital of the World” and the people who live there.

-He got his start working on the set of the ABC TV series Desperate Housewives in LA (Felicity Huffman is really nice!).
+Brean is a member of the Producers Guild of America.
+He got his start working on the set of the ABC TV series Desperate Housewives in LA and was walking down Wisteria Lane during one of LA’s many earthquakes.
 Brean graduated with a B.A. in Government from Georgetown University and watches way too many of the Hoyas’ college basketball games.